nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </aside>

-Note that for the most part it will only by [^sections^] with [^h1^] headings that must be done this way, but if a production is split into parts, chapters will have [^h2^] headings and these will then be the top-level headings of those content documents.
+Note that for the most part it will only by `section` with [^h1^] headings that must be done this way, but if a production is split into parts, chapters will have [^h2^] headings and these will then be the top-level headings of those content documents.

 Note that if the source material for an EPUB production is an EPUB file, or any other HTML- or XML-based material, it can not be assumed that the structural semantics is already correct.
 Proper analysis of the structural division and semantics must always be performed by the Supplier in accordance with this document.